mezo-org/musd/docs/README.md

 `SortedTroves.sol` - Maintains a sorted list of Troves by Individual Collateral Ratio (ICR).

 `StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated collateral gains.
-Holds the mUSD Stability Pool deposits, and the collateral gains for depositors, from liquidations.
+Holds the MUSD Stability Pool deposits, and the collateral gains for depositors, from liquidations.

-### mUSD Token - `MUSD.sol`
+### MUSD Token - `MUSD.sol`

 `startRevokeMintList(address _account)`: This function initiates the process of revoking a borrower operations contract's capability to mint new tokens.
 It first validates that the address provided in `_account` parameter is included in the `mintList`.
 Once verified, the function initializes the revocation process by updating `revokeMintListInitiated` with the current block timestamp and `pendingRevokedMintAddress` with the address passed in `_account` parameter.